 Every member of this company I’ve interacted with has exceeded my expectations.
 My recruiter, Alex, is so commutative and goes above and beyond always.
 I can’t imagine switching to another company!

 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

-As a travel nurse, you have the freedom to choose what area you want to work in.
+As a travel nurse, you have the freedom to choose the area where you want to work.

 What hobbies and interests can you find in Idaho?

 Geology fanatics will find kinship in Idaho.
-Known as the Gem State, Idaho is home to one of the largest concentrations of star garnet in the world.
-The other being India.
-72 different precious and semi-precious stones have been found there.
+Known as the Gem State, Idaho is home to one of the largest concentrations of star garnet in the world; the other being India.
+Seventy-two different precious and semi-precious stones have been found there.
 Geode hunting anyone?

 Fishing is abundant in Idaho.
-Trout, steelhead, salmon, and bass, and more are some of the common species found in Idaho’s Rivers and lakes.
+Trout, steelhead, salmon, and bass are some of the common species found in Idaho’s Rivers and lakes.

 In the wintertime, the mountains become covered in snow.
 Skiers and snowboarders can find many slopes to shred in the winter.
 Here are some of the top ski resorts in Idaho:

 Do you enjoy hiking?
 The Sawtooth National Recreation Area alone is made up of 756,000 wilderness acres and over 700 miles of hiking and equine trails.
 Idaho has over 40 peaks that reach above 10,000 feet in elevation.